-New Jersey Casino Parties has been providing successful fundraisers for over twenty five years to non-profits, community organizations, schools and charities.
-Unlike other companies, we are fully licensed to provide this service legally in the states of New Jersey, Pennsylvania, New York and Delaware. (see state regulations below)
+New Jersey Casino Parties has been providing successful fundraisers for over thirty years to non-profits, community organizations, schools and charities.
+Unlike other companies, we are fully licensed to provide this service legally in the states of New Jersey and Delaware.

 What is unique about this form of fundraising is the simple fact that your guests feel like they are getting something in return for their donation – a fun night of networking and socializing!
-People are much more willing to donate money to a cause when they feel they are getting something in return.
+People are much more willing to donate money to a cause when they feel a connection to the organization and the people involved.

 A Casino Night Fundraiser is an event where guests experience the fun and excitement of playing in a real casino.
 Depending on state restrictions, the event features gaming tables much like the ones you would find in a real casino, as well as professional dealers to run the games.

 Guests make a donation to your organization for entry into the event and receive a set amount of chips good at any of the gaming tables.
 They can play for the duration of the event or when they run out of chips, where they can make another donation for additional chips depending on the event format and the host’s “house rules” and of course state laws.

 You may NOT accepts donations or payments of any kind for chips.
 Your guests simply receive a table pass or voucher for a fixed amount of chips to redeem at any of the tables to play with.
 Casino play is purely for entertainment.
 Your fundraising comes from selling sponsorships, naming rights to the casino and cultivating donors at your event.

 The key difference between play in a Casino Fundraiser and “the real thing” is that no actual gambling takes place at these events.
 The games are played with chips with no cash value and are played for entertainment only.